mookerzhou/cooking_journal/_posts/meat/2024-11-24-roast_duck.md

 * 2 tablespoons soy sauce
 * 1/4 cup sherry vinegar
 * 1/4 cup water
+* few tablespoons to 1/4 cup of honey

   OR
 * 1/4 cup fruit jam
 * 1 lemon
 * 1/4 cup vinegar of your choice (rice wine vinegar is good too!)
 * 1/4 cup water

+optional: add some spices to your glaze ingredients to zhzuzz it up. cinnamon could be good if you go the plum route!

 ### Making the Duck
 * These instructions get the duck to 165 (well-done).
 Adjust accordingly down in times if you want to cook a duck to 140 or 150.